Here is the link

 Few things that you have to consider:

-- During Birth or after birth “initiation of respiration” is a critical step and may require paediatrician’s help.
+During Birth or after birth “initiation of respiration” is a critical step and may require a pediatrician’s help.
 It is required that a doctor who is trained in neonatal resuscitation is present as he/she may be able to keep the baby warm, rule out any birth defect and initiate birth feeding activity.

-- During the hospital stay, a mother should be encouraged for breastfeeding to avoid any prelacteal feeds.
-On demand, she should be able to put the baby on the breast the after every 2-3 hours.
+During the hospital stay, a mother should be encouraged for breastfeeding to avoid any prelacteal feeds.
+On-demand, she should be able to put the baby on the breast after every 2-3 hours.
 Adequacy of feeding can be judged by urine output ie. 3-4 wet diapers every 24 hours.
 Normally, a baby passes stool within 24 hours and urine within 48 hours of life.
-The baby is monitored for crying, temperature, feeding, jaundice and any parental concern.
-Before the mother is discharged, she should be confident in breastfeeding, evaluate for jaundice, maintain temperature and is vaccinated.
+The baby is monitored for crying, temperature, feeding, jaundice, and any parental concern.
+Before the mother is discharged, she should be confident in breastfeeding, evaluate for jaundice, maintain temperature, and be vaccinated.

 What can be the common Newborn Issues?